-Over 95 million people across the globe claim Germany as their mother tongue.
+Over 95 million people across the globe claim German as their mother tongue.
 Indeed!
 That’s right.
-German is the official language of 6 countries namely Germany, Austria, Belgium, Switzerland, Luxembourg, and Lichtenstein.
-If you are planning to study in any of these countries you must be wondering how to say hello in German how to greet in German or how to initiate a conversation with German speaking.
+German is the official language of 6 countries, namely Germany, Austria, Belgium, Switzerland, Luxembourg, and Liechtenstein.
+If you are planning to study in any of these countries, you must be wondering how to say hello in German, how to greet in German or how to initiate a conversation with German speakers.
 You will find answers to all these questions in this blog.
 Keep reading further!

 How to Say Hello in German?